Esplanade Complete Street

 This is going to lead to traffic caos and make the life of the majority significantly worse.
 No turning left of Forbes will back traffic up such that people will go past Forbes and Third and down the side streets.
 Then crossing over until they hit Esplande and turn right, up Esplande to turn right.
 A simple commute is now a circus, times all the cars!
 As I have watched this street for 35 years, the ratio of bikes to cars is significantly less than 5%.
 What did the traffic study say, ot dont you want us to know.
 Right, the bikes go up the street and dont use the bike lane anyway so that sort of messed up your study?
 What happened to the greater good, why are we making all the motorists, and businesses suffer for the benefit of a few bike riders and pedestrians, who seem to have their bike / sidewalk on both sides of Forbes, seldom used, anyway.
 Taking out a lane, no left turns is absurd and will definitely make the lives of those of us who work here, and live here, worse.
 And of the purported 2000 parking spots, have you looked at your map and noticed they are mostly private, not accessable by the public who use businesses.
 Mind you, the City doesnt seem to mind taking taxes from me at 3 times the residential rate, even if I cannot rent my building????

-Dougherty asked almost 3 years ago
+Dougherty asked over 3 years ago

 Thank you for your feedback.